Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 ### [autoencoder_denoise_nohup.py]

 This is a script containing a denoising autoencoder for predicting phenotypes from phenotypes.
 It expects to be pointed to a folder containing 2 files formatting in the following way test_[SUFFIX].pk train_[SUFFIX].pk.
 These files should contain genetic and phenotypic data organized in the format that is created by the tools_for_phen_gen_creation.py functions.
-It can be run at the command line as follows:
+It can be run at the command line as follows:<br>
 ```python3 autoencoder_denoise_nohup.py --dataset_path [path to data folder]```

 ### batch_runner.py